rootwork/rootwork.org/hugo/content/blog/2009-11-13/index.md

   - communications
   - Facebook
   - Twitter
-keywords: # For SEO.
-Generally a combination of categories and tags.
-  - online advocacy
-  - activism
-  - communications
-  - online communications
-  - Facebook
+keywords: # Extra keywords in addition to the above, for SEO.
-  - Twitter
+  -

 # Archive taxonomy terms (auto-generated)
 year: '2009'